-ARTICLE II LEGISLATIVE
+ARTICLE II

-All legislative powers herein granted shall be vested in a Senate of the Associated Students of Boise State University.
+All legislative powers herein granted shall be vested in a student Senate.

-The membership of the Senate shall consist of:

-One senator representing each academic college and one senator representing the School of Vocational-Technical Education.
-To represent a college or school, each senator must be enrolled in the college or school he/she represents.

-A number of senators representing students-at-large shall be one (1) for every eight hundred (800) full-fee paying students enrolled at Boise State University, based on previous semester full-fee enrollment.
+The membership of the Senate shall consist of one Senator from each of the colleges and schools of the University.
+To be eligible to represent a college or school, or to continue to represent a college or school, it is required that such Senator be enrolled in the college or school he represents.
+The membership shall also include a number of Senators representing students-at-large which shall be one for every one thousand full-fee paying students enrolled at Boise State University, based on the previous semester's full-fee paying student enrollment.

-The Vice President of the Associated Students of Boise State University shall be President of the Senate, but shall have no vote, unless they be equally divided, or to make or break a 2/3 majority.
+The Vice-President of the ASBSU shall be the President of the Senate, but shall have no vote, unless the Senate is equally divided or to make or break a two-thirds majority.
+In the absence of the President of the ASBSU, the Senate President of the Senate.